cdlhub/documentation/FinancialModule.md

 In R1.1 of Oasis we took the view that it was simpler throughout to refer back to the base items rather than use a hierarchy of aggregated loss calculations.
 So, for example, we could have calculated a loss at the site level and then used this calculated loss directly at the policy conditions level but instead we allocated back to item level and then re-aggregated to the next level.
 The reason for this was that intermediate conditions may only apply to certain items so if we didn’t go back to the base item “ground-up” level then any higher level could have a complicated grouping of a level.

 In the implementation this required back-allocating losses to item at every level in a multi-level calculation even the next level calculaton did not require it, which was inefficient.
-The aggrgations are now defined in terms of the previous level groupings (from_agg_id in the programme table, rather than item_id) and the execution path now supports only simple hierarchies but we may extend the functionality to handle both execution paths in future.
+The aggrgations are now defined in terms of the previous level groupings (from_agg_id in the programme table, rather than item_id) and the execution path now only supports simple hierarchies.